War in Darfur: 2013

 A donors conference in Doha pledged US$3.6 billion to help rebuild Darfur.
 The conference was criticised in the region that the Sudan Liberation Army (Minni Minnawi) rebels had taken.
 According to the group's Hussein Minnawi, Ashma village and another town close to the South Darfur capital of Nyala were taken by the SLA.

 On 27 April, following weeks of fighting, a coalition that included SLA and JEM said that they had taken Um Rawaba in North Kordofan, outside Darfur, and that they were headed for Khartoum to topple the president.
 The head of an SLA faction, Abdel Wahid Mohammed al-Nur, called it "a significant shift in the war".
 An estimated 300,000 were displaced by violence from January through May.

 In North Darfur, the Rezeigat tribe and the Beni Hussein group signed a peace deal during July after an eruption of violence between the two groups killed hundreds.
 Later in July, the Misseriya and Salamat Arab tribes announced a ceasefire after battles killed over 200 people.
 The UN security counsel also announced a review of its UNAMID mission.

 During the first week of August, the Maalia claimed the Rezeigat had killed five members of their tribe in the southeastern region of Adila.
 They responded by seizing 400 Rizeigat cattle on 6 August.
 Community leaders intervened to prevent escalation.
 When the Maalia failed to return the cattle, violence broke out on 10 August.
 The Rezeigat attacked and reportedly destroyed a Maaliya compound.
 In the battle, 77 Maaliya and 36 Rezeigat were killed, and another 200 people were injured.
-Both sides said Land Cruiser vehicles were used in the battle.
+Both sides said Land Cruisers were used in the battle.
 The Maaliya accused the Rezeigat of attacking and burning villages while employing "heavy weaponry".
 On 11 August, the fighting spread to several other areas in southeastern Darfur.
 The violence reportedly arose over a land dispute.